amsb/react-evoke/README.md

 The `Store` can optionally be configured with an additional `meta` prop.
 The `meta` prop can be set to an object containing data that is not part of the application's view state (as changing it will not trigger an update).
 This is a good place to stash API objects and the like for later use in executing actions.
 The `meta` object is passed to the actions through the `store` argument.

 ### derivedState
-Often, you will want to structure your store data in a way that makes it easier to maintain but less convenient to work with in your application.
+Sometimes it is helpful to structure your store data in a way that makes it easier to maintain but less convenient to work with in your application.
 Evoke makes it easy to have it both ways by defining `derivedState` for the `Store`.
-Once defined, you can use `derivedState` just like regular state in your `UseStore` components and `useStore` hooks.
+Once defined, you can use `derivedState` just like regular state in your `useStore` hooks.
 Neat!

 As an example, consider the situation where you have a collection of people and their friends.
 You can easily maintain normalized data in the `Store` while conveniently accessing the list of friends for a particular person.